-If the variable passed by reference is a one dimensional array (i.e. a double), then all refers to its first (0th) element and index i is denoted all[i].
+If the variable passed by reference is a one-dimensional array (i.e. a double), then \$&1 refers to its first (0th) element and the jth element is denoted \$&1[j-1].
 Be warned that there is no array bounds checking, and the array is treated as being one-dimensional.
-A scalar or array reference may be passed to another procedure with aal.
+A scalar or array reference may be passed to another procedure with &\$&1.
 To save a scalar reference, use the Pointer class.

-Arguments of type strdef and objref use call by reference, so the calling value may be changed.
-Objects are discussed further in Chapter 13.
+Arguments of type strdef and objref use call by reference, so the calling value may be changed by the called func or proc.
+Objects are discussed in Chapter 13.